 Cut down the middle to create two equal halves.

-Then cut each half again right down the middle.
+Slice each half again down the middle.

-Cut long thin slices of the onion chunks by working from one end to the middle.
+Next, cut long thin slices of the onion chunks by working from one end to the middle.

 In a pile, dice the thin onion slices into small, even sized pieces.